apache/spark/docs/tuning.md

 title: Tuning Spark
 ---

+* This will become a table of contents (this text will be scraped).
+{:toc}

 Because of the in-memory nature of most Spark computations, Spark programs can be bottlenecked by any resource in the cluster: CPU, network bandwidth, or memory.
 Most often, if the data fits in memory, the bottleneck is network bandwidth, but sometimes, you also need to do some tuning, such as
-[storing RDDs in serialized form](scala-programming-guide.html#rdd-persistence), to make the memory usage smaller.
+[storing RDDs in serialized form](scala-programming-guide.html#rdd-persistence), to decrease memory usage.
-This guide will cover two main topics: data serialization, which is crucial for good network performance, and memory tuning.
+This guide will cover two main topics: data serialization, which is crucial for good network performance and can also reduce memory use, and memory tuning.
 We also sketch several smaller topics.

-This document assumes that you have familiarity with the Spark API and have already read the [Scala](scala-programming-guide.html) or [Java](java-programming-guide.html) programming guides.
-After reading this guide, do not hesitate to reach out to the [Spark mailing list](http://groups.google.com/group/spark-users) with performance related concerns.

-# The Spark Storage Model
-Spark's key abstraction is a distributed dataset, or RDD.
-RDD's consist of partitions.
-RDD partitions are stored either in memory or on disk, with replication or without replication, depending on the chosen [persistence options](scala-programming-guide.html#rdd-persistence).
-When RDD's are stored in memory, they can be stored as deserialized Java objects, or in a serialized form, again depending on the persistence option chosen.
-When RDD's are transferred over the network, or spilled to disk, they are always serialized.
-Spark can use different serializers, configurable with the `spark.serializer` option.

-# Serialization Options
+# Data Serialization

-Serialization plays an important role in the performance of Spark applications, especially those which are network-bound.
-The format of data sent across the network -- formats that are slow to serialize objects into, or consume a large number of bytes, will greatly slow down the computation.
+Serialization plays an important role in the performance of any distributed application.
+Formats that are slow to serialize objects into, or consume a large number of bytes, will greatly slow down the computation.
 Often, this will be the first thing you should tune to optimize a Spark application.
 Spark aims to strike a balance between convenience (allowing you to work with any Java type